shannonlabumn/shannonlabumn.github.io/pastmembers.md

 Colin was a graduate student working on a M.S. in Applied Plant Sciences with a minor in Sustainable Agricultural Systems.
 His thesis work studies nitrogen use efficiency in potato.
 Colin will be moving on to study natural strands of hemp as a researcher in the Michaels Lab.

+### John Larsen

+John Larsen was a researcher in Shannon Lab, and graduate of the University of Minnesota who majored in History, with a focus on the weaponization of food.
+John’s duties in the lab consisted of managing and running Shannon Lab's tissue culture bank, greenhouse planning and management, and was the lab’s in-house cider maker.

 ## Previous Undergraduates

 ### Adalyn Pederson

 Adalyn is a sophomore studying chemical engineering with an interest in the environment.
 After working hard in the potato field, she has moved on to pursue opportunities in her major field of study.

 ### Adynn Stedillie

 Adynn is a Plant Science major with an interest in sustainable, international agriculture.
 Currently, they are an intern with the Grossman lab, working on cover crop - soil interactions.

 ### Ben Leiran

 Ben worked with our lab in the Spring of 2022.
 He graduated with a B.S. in physics with a bological emphasis.

 ### Nhung Pham